FAQ

 Borgo Santolina has a 10 meter by 20 meter infinity pool with a lap lane, sunken tanning ledge, outdoor shower, and large travertine terrace with loungers, cabanas, bar, shaded seating, and music system.
 The pool house offers a changing room, bathroom, and water sports room stocked with toys, goggles, balls, and floats.

 Yes.
-The layout, outdoor spaces, pool, farm trails, and wide range of activities are designed for multi generational groups.
-Rooms can be set up with twin beds or cots and cribs for younger children, and activities can be tailored for kids, teens, adults, and grandparents.
+The layout, outdoor spaces, pool, farm trails, and wide range of activities are designed for multi-generational groups.
+Rooms can be set up with twin beds or cots and cribs for younger children, and activities can be tailored for kids, teens, adults, and grandparents, and while the terrain can be steep and rocky, the main area of the villa can accommodate disabilities.

 Do you have accessible rooms or facilities?

 Yes.
-All guest rooms have air conditioning and Wi Fi, and rooms are built for comfort with sound and light control, including solid wood doors and blackout shutters or drapes.
+All guest rooms have modern air conditioning and Wi-Fi, and rooms are built for comfort with sound and light control, including solid wood doors and blackout shutters and drapes.
 This allows guests to enjoy a historic stone borgo with modern comforts.

 What seasonal events can guests experience nearby?

 Depending on the time of year, guests can join a local wine harvest, attend the Palio di Siena horse race, watch the Bravio delle Botti barrel race in Montepulciano, or enjoy the Siena Jazz Festival in summer.
+In the winter, there are many holiday events in the area.
 These events offer a direct connection to Tuscan culture, history, and music.
 Read more about the local area.

 When is the best time of year to stay at Borgo Santolina?

 Spring and autumn are ideal for mild weather, countryside outings, and wine and food focused trips, including harvest activities in September and October.
-Summer is perfect for poolside days, coastal excursions, and festivals such as the Palio and Siena Jazz, while winter offers a quieter, more contemplative Tuscan experience.
+Summer is perfect for poolside days, coastal excursions, and festivals such as the Palio and Siena Jazz, while in the winter you can enjoy the holidays in traditional Tuscan style.

-The estate provides an English and Italian speaking concierge and staff.
-Daily operations are rooted in local Italian culture and language.
+Our team speaks both English and Italian.
+Daily operations are rooted in local Italian culture and but conducted mostly in English.
 This combination makes it easy for international guests to communicate while still experiencing authentic Tuscany.

 How do I check availability, request a quote, or make a reservation?

 You can check availability or start a booking by using the Reserve and Inquire links on the website or by contacting the team directly by email or phone.
-The Borgo Santolina team will work with you to confirm dates, tailor an itinerary, and finalize an exclusive use, all inclusive stay for your group.
+The Borgo Santolina team will work with you to confirm dates and help tailor an itinerary that will create an unforgettable stay in Tuscany.